 Quickly create professional-looking painted switch plates using the simple step-by-step instructions below.
 So when you're ready to update your decor, you can easily give your wall switch plates a fresh new look.

 Whether you are wanting switch plates to match your wall color, looking to add bold color accents, or are simply searching for an affordable way to freshen up ugly, dingy switchplates, this fun, quick project is a great way to add style and color to your home.

 Next: Buying Switch Plates vs. Painting Switch Plates

-Tools: You'll need one or two paint brushes, stir stick, and a clean work surface covered with wax paper or plastic wrap.
+Clean work surface covered with wax paper or plastic wrap

 For an elegant finishing touch, easily change the color of light switch plates without replacing them.
 So in just a few quick steps you can have beautiful new-looking switch plates coordinated to match your wall treatments.
 It's as easy as 1-2-3!